jaypathak193/dev-com-test/docs/CONTRIBUTING.md

 ## Code Of Conduct
 This project and everyone participating in it is governed by the [Aruba Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to aruba-automation@hpe.com.

-## I don't want to read this whole thing I just have a question!!!
+## I Dont Want To Read This Whole Thing I Just Have A Question

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.